|Peripatus Home Page Paleontology >> Cambrian Period||Updated: 06-Sep-2020|

 “Adam Sedgwick named the Cambrian in 1835.
 He derived the name from ‘Cambria,’ the Roman name for Wales, site of the type area, in which shales and sandstones make up a section about two miles [~3 km] thick.
 Though these rocks are strongly folded and faulted, some are fossiliferous” (Stirton 1967, p.
 68).

-In the 1830s, Sedgwick and a collaborator, Sir Roderick Impey Murchison, commenced work on the stratigraphy of northern Wales.
+In the 1830s, Sedgwick and Sir Roderick Impey Murchison, commenced work on the stratigraphy of northern Wales.
 Sedgwick began at the bottom of the section and Murchison at the top.
 Sedgwick named his sequence of rocks the Cambrian and Murchison applied the name Silurian to the generally more fossiliferous upper formations (Sedgwick & Murchison 1835).
 Eventually their sections overlapped, each claiming some of the same rocks for their systems, in what became a widespread and lengthy controversy until, forty four years later, Charles Lapworth introduced the name Ordovician for the disputed sequence.

 The type locality is in western Wales and is defined mainly by lithology.

 Lower (Ediacaran–Cambrian) Boundary

 Since 1947, when H.E.
 Wheeler initiated debate with the suggestion that the Precambrian-Cambrian boundary should be based upon the first appearance of trilobites, much has ensued.
 Progress has largely been facilitated by the International Geological Congress (IGC) and the establishment in 1960 of a Subcommission on Cambrian Stratigraphy.
 The classical idea of placing the boundary at an unconformity has been displaced by the search for monofacial, continuous deposition sequences across the boundary, with the view to selecting a stratotype.